Curriculum

 The spiral curriculum ensures that key areas revisited repeatedly with increasing complexity, allowing pupils to revisit and build on their previous learning.
 Lessons incorporate a range of teaching strategies from independent tasks, paired and group work including practical hands-on, computer-based, and inventive tasks.
 This variety means that lessons are engaging and appeal to those with a variety of learning styles.

-Differentiated guidance is available for every lesson to ensure that lessons can be accessed by all pupils and opportunities to stretch pupils’ learning are available when required.
-Knowledge organisers for each unit support pupils in building a foundation of factual knowledge by encouraging recall of key facts and vocabulary.
+Adaptive guidance is available for every lesson to ensure that all pupils can access lessons, and opportunities to stretch pupils’ learning are available when required.
+Knowledge organisers for each unit support pupils in building a foundation of factual knowledge by encouraging the recall of key facts and vocabulary.

 Strong subject knowledge is vital for staff to be able to deliver a highly effective and robust Design and technology curriculum.